indr19/Action_Recognition/README.md

 Pedestrian and Cyclist Detection and Intent Estimation for Autonomous Vehicles - https://www.mdpi.com/2076-3417/9/11/2335/htm#B48-applsci-09-02335
 Deep Learning Architectures for Action Recognition - https://towardsdatascience.com/deep-learning-architectures-for-action-recognition-83e5061ddf90
 Literature Survey: Human Action Recognition - https://towardsdatascience.com/literature-survey-human-action-recognition-cc7c3818a99a
+Transfer learning and the art of using Pre-trained Models in Deep Learning - https://www.analyticsvidhya.com/blog/2017/06/transfer-learning-the-art-of-fine-tuning-a-pre-trained-model/#:~:text=in%20human%20evolution.-,What%20is%20a%20Pre%2Dtrained%20Model%3F,build%20a%20self%20learning%20car.